chong12007/Monster_Hunter_Now_auto_farm/README.md

 5. Zoom out until only monster icon were show
 6. Then run the code

+## Not using Vysor
+1. Other application allow access your phone with pc is fine as well
+2. Just make sure to adjust the screen by changing the app name to Phone
+3. Or change to code using pycharm accroding this instruction
+4. Go to utils.py
+5. press Crtl + f and type phone
+6. change the "phone" to your application name
+7. then run  main.py (dont run exe since the changing name of phone dont apply on exe）
+8. you could update the exe by open the terminal with hotkey alt + F12 (delete the exe first)
+9. run this code pyinstaller --onefile main.py
+10. a new exe will generate inside dist foler
+11. move the exe out on the same level as main.py
+12. now exe is updated

 ## What it Does
 * Slay the small mobs surrounding you.